 Suggest Different Ways of Meeting

-When you’re letting someone know that your schedule is flexible, it’s also a good idea to let them know that you’re flexible in terms of how you meet.
+When you’re letting someone know that you have a flexible schedule, it’s also a good idea to let them know that you’re flexible in terms of different forms of how you meet.

 You can suggest alternatives to a physical meeting that make it easier for you to talk with a client during a specific meeting time.